Dhilipkumar1091/Hello-world/README.md

 # Hello-world
 This is my first try ,
-Now i am little bit understand what is going on , so still ineed to undersatnd lot.
+Now i am little bit understand what is going on , so still i need to undersatnd lot.